 Teacher alternative certification program approved and accredited by TEA;

-Educator Preparation Programs (EPPs) approved and accredited by TEA;
+Certified Texas Educator Through an Alternative Certification Program by TEA;

 Communication training for the deaf; and

 Coping strategies training for the deaf or hard of hearing and blind.

 For other Education and Training services, the requirement to seek comparable services and benefits and the customer financial participation (BLR) policies and procedures apply.